panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 The awesome [Glowing Mirror Mask tutorial](https://learn.adafruit.com/glowing-mirror-mask/introduction) by Adafruit inspired me to make this Halloween mask.
 It still makes use of the [infinity mirror efect](https://en.wikipedia.org/wiki/Infinity_mirror).
 The main differences are that I used a cool alien design and cheaper parts.
 Also, the design is printed (not cut into vinyl) which allows us to use any shapes without too much effort.

-## Required Skills

-You should be able to do the following.
-There are plenty of tutorials on these topics.

-- using a breadboard
-- soldering
-- sewing
-- programming the Wemos board using Arduino IDE (at least blink a led)

-  > A common pitfall in flashing the Wemos board is not having [drivers for the USB to serial converter](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

 ## Parts and Materials

 All of the parts can be ordered from eBay or AliExpress.